britaniwalley/ReadMeGenerator/README.md

 [Questions](#Questions)
 ## Installation
-to install necessary dependencies, run the following command: npm run
+to install necessary dependencies, run the following command: npm i
 ## Usage
-This is open source, please contribute!
+If you have any questions, please reach out to the creater at britaniwalley@outlook.com
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributing
-You can contribute to the repo by submitting changes to britaniwalley github account
+This is an open source application, please contribute as you see fit!
 ## Tests
-run test
+n/a
 ## Questions
 If you have any questions, please contact me directly at britaniwalley@outlook.com Visit my Github [here](https://github.com/britaniwalley)